naytev/naytev-blog/_posts/2016-04-05-facebook-is-king.md

 ---
 layout: post
 title: Facebook is King, Other Networks Fight for Scraps
-subtitle: Analyzing Social Actions & Social Distribution for Media
+subtitle: "Analyzing Social Actions and Social Distribution for Media"
 cover_image: posts/facebook-is-king/facebook-is-king.png
 excerpt: "Tl;dr; Facebook still owns social, but other networks show promise.
 With all the buzz around publishers rapidly diversifying their content distribution across social networks, we wanted to see how the top social networks are actually performing."
 categories: [distributed-media]